jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

-True to the trend ravaging our economy, what Dr. Eck got was ever-more bureaucrats.
+True to the trend ravaging our economy, what Dr. Eck got was ever-more Industrial Age gatekeepers like civil bureaucrats and hospital administrators.
 Since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
-These "eight different bosses" created ever-more paperwork to put themselves in between doctors and their patients.
+These real world Michael Scott's created ever-more paperwork to put themselves in between doctors and their patients.

 Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing and justify more bureaucratic positions.
-Although sometimes these are digitally entered in things like PDF's, they're still based on paper.
+Note, although sometimes these are digitally entered in things like PDF's, they're still based on paper.
 That's why our society doesn't have wide-spread use of "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

-If our society did use digital technology to its full potential, it would put many micro-managing middlemen out of a job.
+And if you think the recent use of Health Apps is a Internet Age upgrade, you don't know the power of modern levers of power.
+If we did use modern digital tools to their full potential, you'd see it.
+It would put many micro-managing middlemen out of a job.

 <img src="https://techvolution.io/content/images/2020/04/healthcare-bureaucrats.png" alt="Memos" class="center-img" width="600" height="">
 <figcaption>"Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power.
 Credit: <a href="http://www.pnhp.org/publications/NEJM5_2_91.htm">PNHP.</a>